 On the afternoon of 19 November 2010, an explosion ripped through the remote Pike River mine on the West Coast of the South Island, killing 29 men.
-Their bodies have not been recovered, and remain in the mine, which is now sealed.
+Their bodies have not been recovered, and remain in the mine.

 Underground coal mining has always been a dangerous occupation.
 In addition to the risk of asphyxiation and the danger of falling coal, there is the threat of an explosion of methane gas, which is continuously expelled by coal seams and becomes potentially explosive when mixed with air.
 Mines must have good ventilation to prevent methane building up.